sintefenergy/shop-documentation/book/examples/basic_pump/basic_pump.md

 - ASCII
     - [basic_pump.ascii](basic-pump-ascii)

-+++

 ## Introduction

-+++

-This example imports a basic model and adds a simple binary pump.
-By varying the sale price in the market, we see that the watercourse pumps water to the upper reservoir when the price is lower than its water value.
+This example imports a basic model and adds a simple binary [](pump).
+By varying the sale price in the [](market), we see that the watercourse pumps water to the upper [](reservoir) when the price is lower than its water value.

-+++

 ## Imports